japanoise/neo-dotemacs/README.md

 - Keep all the cool uemacs/emacs-mode bindings that I now love.
 C-u and C-z in particular are my babies.
 - Keep chameleon-prefix on F5 because it's burned into my fingers now.
-- Snazzy uses a bright color for comments rather than a dark one.
+- Snazzy uses a nice readable color for comments rather than a diminished one.
 Why?
 [Because I read an article ages ago](https://jameshfisher.com/2014/05/11/your-syntax-highlighter-is-wrong/) that changed the way I think about comments.